Advertisement

 Depending on where you go you can enjoy a day in hot and cold pools, saunas, steam rooms and enjoy a treatment like a massage as well - if you live in France you could even get your doctor to prescribe you a cure thermale.
 A day at the spa is a popular pastime for men and women alike when life seems a little too hectic.

-Many of the spas in the Alps and Pyrenees have outdoor hot pools, some with a bar, so you can sit in hot water and watch the snow fall on the mountains while sipping a glass of wine or a cocktail.
+Many of the spas in the Alps and Pyrenees have outdoor hot pools, some with a bar, so you can sit in hot water and watch the snow fall on the mountains while sipping a glass of wine.
 Does life get any better?

 More